OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 We recently posted an introduction to our newly added capability for [packaging .NET Core applications on .NET Core](octopus-and-netcore.md).
 In this post we're going to get our hands dirty and dig into how to put together a build pipeline for a .NET Core application.
 The concepts apply equally regardless of whether the build machine itself has full .NET Framework or .NET Core.

 Along the way we're actually going to build the pipeline a few times over, using different build servers and tools.
+It is going to be .NET Core focused, but the same concepts can be applied to many full framework scenarios (there just not as "mandatory" in that world), so if you have an interest in building and packaging applications please read on.

 ## Link 1 in the chain